-Other (Expense)/ Income
+Other (Expense)

-Interest expense, net, includes interest paid and accrued on our outstanding debt, along with the amortization of deferred financing costs.
-Other (expense)/income includes any accrued expenses related to litigation and regulatory activity as necessary, which would be discussed in Note 13 of our Consolidated Financial Statements.
+Interest expense, net includes interest paid and accrued on our outstanding debt, along with the amortization of deferred financing costs.
+Other income (loss) includes any income from unconsolidated subsidiaries, interest income earned from bank accounts across management companies, and any accrued expenses related to litigation and regulatory activity as necessary, which would be discussed in Note 13 of our Consolidated Financial Statements.

-Income Tax Benefit/(Expense)
+Income Tax (Expense)

-Income tax benefit/(expense) is comprised of current and deferred tax benefit (expense).
-Current income tax benefit/(expense) represents our estimated taxes to be paid or refunded for the current period.
+Income tax (expense) is comprised of current and deferred tax (expense).
+Current income tax (expense) represents our estimated taxes to be paid or refunded for the current period.
 In accordance with ASC 740, Income Taxes ("ASC 740"), we recognize deferred tax assets and liabilities for the expected future tax consequences of temporary differences between the financial reporting and tax basis of assets and liabilities, as well as for operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates in effect for the year in which the differences are expected to reverse.
 Valuation allowances are recorded to reduce deferred tax assets to the amount we believe is more likely than not to be realized.